bananapielearnsjava/tp/docs/DeveloperGuide.md

 * stores a list of `Person` objects called `FilteredPersonList`.
 This is the list that is displayed in the `PersonListPanel` in `UI`
 * stores 2 lists of `Appointments` objects sorted by time, one which is `SortedAllUpcomingAppointments` and another `SortedAllPastAppointments`.
 These are the lists displayed by `AppointmentListPanel` in `UI`
 * stores a `Person` object called `ViewedPerson` which is the person currently being viewed in the `PersonViewPanel` in `UI`
-* stores another 2 lists of `Appointments` objects filtered to current `ViewedPerson` object, one is `SortedViewedPersonUpcomingAppointments` and `SortedViewPersonPastAppointments`
+* stores another 2 lists of `Appointments` objects filtered to current `ViewedPerson` object, one is `SortedViewedPersonUpcomingAppointments` and the other is `SortedViewPersonPastAppointments`
 * exposes the above components to outsiders as unmodifiable `ObservableList`s and `ObservableValue` that can be 'observed'.
 The UI components are bound to them and automatically update when the data changes.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)